-Disarming the Toxic Tendencies of a Covert Narcissistic Grandmother
+Disarming the Toxicity of a Covert Narcissistic Grandmother

 Grandmothers usually provide an invaluable source of stability, comfort, and guidance.
 But when a grandmother exhibits covert narcissistic traits, the situation becomes a lot more complex and a lot less stable and comfortable.